Notice

 Are there any buildings on the Register available for purchase?

 Inclusion on the Register does not imply that owners wish to dispose of their properties.
 The main purpose of the Register is to raise awareness of the existence of Buildings at Risk throughout Scotland and to monitor their condition.
-Where practicable, we aim to aid the identification of new uses for buildings which will enable them to be saved.
+Information on the availability of properties is provided where known.

 Many owners have recognised the Register as an opportunity to market properties they may wish to lease or sell.
-All owners of buildings at risk, including health bodies, local authorities, and statutory bodies, can make free use of the Register to publicise a building they wish to sell or lease.
-The Register provides information on the availability of properties, where known.
-There are cases where the Service has been advised that the owner is resolutely against selling; this will be noted on the Register and approaches should not be made under any circumstance.
-Whatever the situation, potential purchasers should always approach owners with tact, diplomacy, and sensitivity.
+All owners of a Building at Risk, including health bodies, local authorities, and statutory bodies, can make free use of the Register to publicise a building they wish to sell or lease.
+There are cases where the owner has advised that they are resolutely against selling.
+This will be noted on the building entry and approaches should not be made under any circumstance.
+Whatever the situation, potential purchasers should always approach owners with tact and sensitivity.

-The Buildings at Risk Service does not act as the agent for properties on the Register, and cannot become involved in any negotiations regarding the sale or lease of any property.
-The Service simply puts potential restorers in touch with owners or agents, and it is then for the individual parties themselves to negotiate in the usual way.
+We do not act as the agent for properties on the Register and cannot become involved in any negotiations regarding the sale or lease of any property.
+We simply highlight when a property may be available, and it is then for the individual parties themselves to negotiate in the usual way.

 Back to Top